boxyhq/jackson-remix-auth/README.md

 ## FAQ

-1. How is tenant/product passed from client side ?
+How is the tenant/product passed from the client side?

-   [Login](app/routes/login.tsx) has an email input which could be used to discover tenant from the domain.
-This is one of several ways which can include using the DNS subdomain, or a dropdown.
-The demo is using the `boxyhq.com` and `saml-demo.boxyhq.com` which is already setup in the demo jackson SAML Service Provider (https://jackson-demo.boxyhq.com)
+In the login form action handlers [app/routes/auth.sso.tsx](app/routes/auth.sso.tsx#L41), [app/routes/auth.sso.embed.tsx](app/routes/auth.sso.embed.tsx#L41), clientID is passed in the context param to authorize endpoint.